Iconic must-have or Ephemeral new collection: the crucial choice

 Different types of products require specific marketing strategies

-Why are these insights becoming more critical than ever?
+Why are these insights even more relevant today?

-- In uncertain contexts (as opposed to rigid societies).
-Creativity becomes a critical asset in contexts of uncertainty, that is, in contexts where individuals need to adapt themselves to new and unseen challenges.
-Therefore, two assumptions could be made about the future of ephemeral products.
-On the one hand, one could expect that the uncertain times we are facing (cf. COVID-19 crisis) will strengthen the fascination for ephemeral products (and ephemeral product consumers), maybe increasing the value and perception of exclusivity of these goods.
-Ephemeral products may even become more exclusive knowing that not all the brands will be able to launch a new collection this year (cf. Patek Philippe, Rolex; Gomelsky 2020).
-On the other hand, some consumers may prefer to opt for more iconic and reassuring products in a period where uncertainty and change also happens to be a source of stress (cf. valorization of Hermès Birkin handbags on the Chinese secondhand market; Fu 2020).
+- Uncertain contexts in which social positions are in flux and individuals can feasible grow their social standing (as opposed to contexts with stable social hierarchies).
+Creativity becomes a critical asset in uncertain contexts where individuals need to adapt in order to overcome new challenges.
+Therefore, two predictions can be made about the future of ephemeral products.
+On the one hand, the current uncertain period (due to COVID-19 and its economic ramifications) may strengthen the exclusivity and attractiveness of ephemeral products in consumers’ eyes, because economic success is increasingly difficult and effortful for individuals to achieve, and fewer brands may launch ephemeral collections during this period making ephemeral products harder to come by (cf. Patek Philippe, Rolex; Gomelsky 2020).
+On the other hand, some consumers may prefer to opt for iconic and tried-and-true products during this period when uncertainty and change also happen to be a source of significant stress (cf. the price raise of Hermès Birkin handbags on the Chinese secondhand market; Fu 2020).

 Link to the abstract of the academic article: read here